-A function taking some optional arguments must also take at least one non-labeled argument.
-This is because the criterion for deciding whether an optional has been omitted is the application on a non-labeled argument appearing after this optional argument in the function type.
+A function taking some optional arguments must also take at least one non-optional argument.
+The criterion for deciding whether an optional argument has been omitted is the non-labeled application of an argument appearing after this optional argument in the function type.
+Note that if that argument is labeled, you will only be able to eliminate optional arguments through the special case for total applications.

-Optional parameters may also commute with non-optional or unlabelled ones, as long as they are applied simultaneously.
+Optional parameters may also commute with non-optional or unlabeled ones, as long as they are applied simultaneously.
 By nature, optional arguments do not commute with unlabeled arguments applied independently.